reimagined/resolve/docs/running-in-containers.md

 ## 5. Configure Docker Compose

-Add a Docker Compose configuration file used to run your reSolve application's container along with PostgreSQL and Nginx containers:
+Add a Docker Compose configuration file used to run your reSolve application's container along with the PostgreSQL and Nginx containers:

 :::caution
 The code sample below contains example PostgreSQL user and admin credentials.
-Make sure to replace these credentials in your application.
+Make sure you replace these credentials in your application.
 :::

 ```yaml title="/docker-compose.yml"